 City Centre: Vienna City Bike Tour

 Vienna tours by bike.
 This three-hour morning bike tour covers all of Vienna’s classic landmarks in the city and on Ringstrasse state boulevard.
-It is the most popular bike tour in Vienna.
-You will also cycle right into the city centre to Stephansdom (St. Stephen’s Cathedral).
-My favourite sites there are the city squares like Am Hof and Judenplatz.
+In fact, this cycle ride is the most popular bike tour in Vienna: You will cycle right into the city centre to Stephansdom (St. Stephen’s Cathedral).
+My favourite sites there are city squares like Am Hof and Judenplatz.
 Am Hof is often busy with seasonal markets.
 Judenplatz is a hidden square that hosts a vast Holocaust memorial, the Jewish Museum and a wonderful baroque town palace.
 The tour guides make frequent stops to provide stories and let you take photographs.

 Learn more about the Vienna city bike tour (morning tour).

 Vienna tours by bike.
 The afternoon bike tour covers all the classical sights along Ringstrasse, while also venturing beyond the city centre to fabulous nearby attractions, such as the Vienna Prater, the Giant Ferris Wheel and the Danube Canal.
 In just one afternoon you cover three times the ground of a walking tour.

 To find out what it’s like I joined that tour and recommend it to everyone.
 I particularly loved the fact that we saw Hundertwasserhaus (photo), which is hard to reach by public transport.
 Apart from that, cycling beneath the shady trees of Prater Hauptallee up to the Ferris Wheel had its own charms.
 As did the street art graffiti along the Danube Canal.